 Yoga Therapy Training for Neurological Conditions

-NeuroSupportive & NeuroPalliative Yoga Therapy™ Training is a specialized yoga therapy training and IAYT approved APD course which encourages C-IAYT yoga therapists and student-therapists to think 'outside the box' when working with clients with neurological conditions such as multiple sclerosis (MS) and movement disorders such as Parkinson's (PD)— relying upon their knowledge of yoga as more than a physical intervention, and their understanding of the person as a unique individual, not merely a symptom or condition.
+NeuroSupportive & NeuroPalliative Yoga Therapy™ Training is a specialized yoga therapy training and IAYT approved APD course which encourages C-IAYT yoga therapists to think outside the box when working with clients with neurological conditions such as multiple sclerosis (MS) and movement disorders such as Parkinson's (PD)—relying upon their knowledge of yoga as more than a physical intervention, and their understanding of the person as a unique individual, not merely a symptom or condition.
 Rather than limiting clients to prescribed adaptive yoga techniques or chair yoga, student-therapists will take away yoga-based therapy skills which are specifically beneficial and helpful for those with multiple sclerosis, Parkinson's and other neurological conditions.
 Student-therapists are encouraged to develop a holistic, whole-person perspective to working with their clients while gaining insight into, and understanding of, the unique manifestations of several neurological conditions.

 Specialized Yoga Therapy Training

-If you are a C-IAYT yoga therapist working with clients with neurological conditions and would like to deepen your understanding of yoga therapy's possible role in long-term supportive and palliative care, or are a yoga therapy student currently enrolled in an IAYT accredited program and have a commitment to supporting those with neurological conditions and immune disorders, we would like to hear from you!
+If you are a C-IAYT yoga therapist working with clients with neurological conditions and would like to deepen your understanding of yoga therapy's possible role in long-term supportive and palliative care, and have a commitment to supporting those with neurological conditions and immune disorders, we would like to hear from you!
 NeuroSupportive & NeuroPalliative Yoga Therapy™ Training puts an emphasis on providing long-term, supportive therapy for those with neurological conditions and movement disorders such as multiple sclerosis (MS), early or late-onset Parkinson's (PD), ALS, and Huntington's (HD).
-Other conditions with neurological involvement such as lupus, Ehlers Danlos (EDS) and myasthenia gravis may also be addressed depending on the student's interest and professional focus.
+Other conditions with neurological involvement such as lupus, Ehlers Danlos (EDS) and myasthenia gravis may also be addressed depending on the student-therapist's interest and professional focus.

-Training is offered as a mentorship, providing one-on-one, personalized training and a mentored practicum, modified to focus on the current educational needs and interests of professional yoga therapists and yoga therapy students.
+Training is offered as a mentorship, providing one-on-one, personalized training and a mentored practicum, modified to focus on the current educational needs and interests of professional yoga therapists.
 Application and registration details, course fees, schedule, and yoga therapy training location in Bloomington Indiana will be provided to C-IAYTs who have contacted us for an interview and been accepted into the program.

 Level 1 Training 24 CEs